manci5/galerio/README.md

 Please use 'Send Feedback' to inform me about any bugs or features that you'd like to see added.

+Note: This beta version (0.9b1) will stop working after May 15th.

 For any other questions, email me at: manuel.vrhovac@me.com